-The NASA 747SP performed well and the telescope's milestone was a reflection on its manufacturers, he said.
+The first in-flight image taken from the SOFIA is of Jupiter.
+(Image courtesy Anthony Wesley) The NASA 747SP performed well and the telescope's milestone was a reflection on its manufacturers, he said.

 "The German-designed-and-built telescope has really worked well.
 It represents some of the great German engineering that we have come to appreciate over the years," Meyer said.

 Scientists are processing the data gathered with the 2.5-meter telescope and Cornell University's Faint Object infrared Camera for the SOFIA Telescope, also known as the FORCAST.
 The FORCAST is unique in that it records energy coming from space at infrared wavelengths between 5 and 40 microns - most of which cannot be seen by ground-based telescopes due to blockage by water vapor in Earth's atmosphere.